git4rk/ApplicationServeronCloud/systemAccess.md

 4. Start the openVPN client program "OpenVPN GUI".
 Ensure that you select **Run as a Windows Administrator** to start the program.
 If you do not, you might not be able to connect.

-### Use the following instructions to set up openVPN in Linux:
+### Set up openVPN on Linux

 1. To install openVPN, follow the [openVPN instructions for Linux](https://openvpn.net/index.php/access-server/docs/admin-guides/182-how-to-connect-to-access-server-with-linux-clients.html){: new_window}.

-  * If you need to manually download and install the RPM Package Manager, go to [openVPN unix/linux download](https://openvpn.net/index.php/access-server/download-openvpn-as-sw.html){: new_window}.
+   If you need to manually download and install the RPM Package Manager, go to [openVPN unix/linux download](https://openvpn.net/index.php/access-server/download-openvpn-as-sw.html){: new_window}.
 You might need assistance from your Linux administrator.
 3. Download the VPN configuration files from the OpenVPN download link of the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} instance in the service dashboard.
 Extract the files into the directory from which you plan to start the openVPN client.
 You need all four files in the same directory.
 3. Start the openVPN client program.
 Open a terminal window and go to the directory that contains the configuration files.
 Run the following command as root: